What are the differences between alcoholic and non-alcoholic beers? How about no-alcohol and low-alcohol beers? Get the facts with our handy guide…

 The UK Chief Medical Officers’ (CMO) low risk drinking guidelines recommend that both men and women are safest not to regularly drink more than 14 units a week.

-Choosing low-alcohol beer can help you can help you avoid drinking more than the low risk drinking guidelines, and so could reduce the risk of damaging your health.
+Choosing low-alcohol beer can help you avoid drinking more than the low risk drinking guidelines, and so could reduce the risk of damaging your health.

 Reduce your calories